 There are dozens, if not hundreds, of plumbers in Toronto.
 At least, they call themselves plumbers but that doesn’t necessarily mean they are qualified.
 And homeowners contract them to do specialized work, pay them good money and then wonder what went wrong when they are left with damages their insurance won’t cover and the “plumbers” have disappeared into the night.
-That’s because they were never real plumbers to begin with, and their credentials are shady at best.
+That’s because they were never real plumbers, to begin with, and their credentials are shady at best.
 To find the best plumbers in Toronto, you need to do some work and be prepared to pay a reasonable price.
 If you don’t, here are some examples of the risks you take:

 One Toronto homeowner recently used a handyman contractor to install a shower pan liner and strainer, which requires the use of pitch material under the liner.
-The contractor claimed that in spite of years of experience installing shower pans he had never used pitch material, so the installation was completed without the extra cost and labour.
-Within a short period of time the water seeped from the pan into the surrounding area causing creeping damp and cracking, which required extensive – and costly – repairs to the home’s infrastructure.
+The contractor claimed that in spite of years of experience installing shower pans he had never used pitch material, so the installation was completed without the extra cost and labor.
+Within a short period of time, the water seeped from the pan into the surrounding area causing creeping damp and cracking, which required extensive – and costly – repairs to the home’s infrastructure.

 Using Inferior Materials

 Quality plumbing materials aren’t cheap, and anyone who says he can do the job with something purchased at Home Depot needs careful checking out.
 Sure, even the best plumbers in Toronto occasionally pop into their nearest hardware store to pick up the odd part, but large scale jobs need to be done using industrial-quality equipment and materials.
 Otherwise, you’re likely to have to foot the bill for the same job to be done all over again in the not-too-distant future.

 Carrying Insufficient Insurance